nexmo-se/call-transcription-with-diarization/README.md

 ### Call Transcription Results

-Post call transcription with diarization will be under this server folder _post-call-data_.<br>
+Post call transcription with diarization will be under the server folder _post-call-data_.<br>
 This server folder is generally not meant to be a file storage server, so make sure to delete the files in that folder after necessary processing.<br>